apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/delete-redis-cluster-kubectl.md

 ---
-title: Delete a MySQL Cluster
+title: Delete a Redis Cluster
-description: How to delete a MySQL Cluster
+description: How to delete a Redis Cluster
-keywords: [mysql, delete a cluster]
+keywords: [Redis, delete a cluster]
 sidebar_position: 6
 sidebar_label: Delete protection
 ---

-# Delete a MySQL Cluster
+# Delete a Redis Cluster

 ## Termination policy